 Winter-Inspired Buffet and Shelf

-To add winter touches to our Pierce Barnwood Buffet and 3 picture opening frame shelf, we swapped out some of the decor items that scream Christmas for decor in more neutral colors.
-We replaced the large reindeer on the shelf with a white small tree collection.
+To add winter touches to our reclaimed wood buffet and picture frame shelf, we swapped out some of the decor items that scream Christmas for decor in more neutral colors.
+We replaced the large reindeer on the shelf with a small white tree collection.
 On the buffet, we downsized the Christmas tree for a smaller potted tree, without the Christmas lights.

 We also added pine cones to a bowl along with a smaller reindeer figurine to continue highlighting the winter season without looking too Christmas-y.
 These simple changes make the shift from Christmas to winter home decor simple and beautiful.